MicrosoftDocs/win32/desktop-src/direct3d12/instanceid.md

 ---
-Description: The user-provided identifier for the instance on the bottom-level acceleration structure instance within the top-level structure. ms.assetid:
+description: The user-provided identifier for the instance on the bottom-level acceleration structure instance within the top-level structure. ms.assetid:
 title: InstanceId
 ms.localizationpriority: low